nv-legate/quickstart/README.md

 ```

 Note that Quickstart uses the UCX networking backend by default on supported
-clusters (and on local installations, if you wish to build with networking
+clusters (and on local-machine non-MacOS installations, if you choose to build
-support), so --ucx is required.
+with networking support), so --ucx is required in those cases.

 See
 https://github.com/nv-legate/legate.core/blob/HEAD/BUILD.md#getting-dependencies-through-conda